Dark-Knight-Rises/Logseq/pages/Blockchain.md

-- A decentralized computation and information
+- A decentralized computation and information sharing platform that enables multiple authoritative domains, who do not trust ea
+-